uPagge/uBlogger/exampleSite/content/posts/theme-documentation-basics/index.en.md

 ---
-weight: 1
 title: "Theme Documentation - Basics"
 date: 2020-03-06T21:29:01+08:00
-lastmod: 2020-03-06T21:29:01+08:00
+lastmod: 2020-12-05T18:55:56+03:00
-description: "Discover what the Hugo - LoveIt theme is all about and the core-concepts behind it."
+description: "Discover what the Hugo - uBlog theme is all about and the core-concepts behind it."
 resources:
 - name: "featured-image"
   src: "featured-image.jpg"

+upd: "Since the template began to support uPagge, you can not do without names.
+You can find the changes by tag 1.0.0."

+page:
+    theme: "wide"

 tags: ["installation", "configuration"]
 categories: ["documentation"]